SamirRachidZaim/SamirRachidZaim/README.md

 I am biostatistician with 10+ years in machine learning and biomedical data science.

 My value added is clear visions and strategies that leverage data science to push forward biology and medicine.
-I am an expert in multi-omics data analysis and methodology development, and I bring forth experience managing teams, delivering projects, publishing scientific papers.
+I am an applied scientist with deep expertise in machine learning, statistics, and high-dimensional biomedical data, including genomics and immunology.
+Technical leader with hands-on IC and people-management experience, known for translating research into validated, scalable solutions.
+Proven collaborator across science, informatics, and product teams in high-velocity, ambiguous environments.

 - 🔭 I obtained my PhD in Statistics & Data Science at the University of Arizona.
 - 📫 How to reach me: send a message!
 - 😄 Pronouns: He/Him